Ripley, Illinois

-Ripley is a village in Brown County, Illinois, United States, named after the popular books and television show "Ripley's Believe It Or Not," located along La Moine River.
+Ripley is a village in Ripley Township, Brown County, Illinois, United States, located along La Moine River.
 The population was 53 according to the 2020 census.

 History

 Ripley was originally named Centerville.
 It was originally incorporated on July 20, 1837, then reincorporated on April 10, 1874.
 Ripley's certificate of incorporation was issued by the Illinois Secretary of State on April 16, 1902.
 Ripley's native clay made it a center for the manufacture of stoneware.